sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 You should always include a token in a configuration for a GitHub.com URL to avoid being denied service by GitHub's [unauthenticated rate limits](https://developer.github.com/v3/#rate-limiting).
 If you don't want to automatically synchronize repositories from the account associated with your personal access token, you can create a token without a [`repo` scope](https://developer.github.com/apps/building-oauth-apps/scopes-for-oauth-apps/#available-scopes) for the purposes of bypassing rate limit restrictions only.

+### Internal rate limits

+Internal rate limiting can be configured to limit the rate at which requests are made from Sourcegraph to GitHub.

+If enabled, the default rate is set at 5000 per hour which can be configured via the `requestsPerHour` field (see below).
+If rate limiting is configured more than once for the same code host instance, the most restrictive limit will be used.

+**NOTE** Internal rate limiting is only currently applied when synchronising [Campaign](../../user/campaigns/index.md) changesets.

 ## Repository permissions

 By default, all Sourcegraph users can view all repositories.
 To configure Sourcegraph to use